JornWildt/Mason/Documentation/Mason-draft-2.md

 A Mason document consists of the following types of elements:

-  * Core bussiness data (such as the title of an item, identifiers and so on).
+  * Core bussiness data (such as the title of a book, number of new messages, identifiers and so on).

-  * Meta data about the resource, targeted at the client developer.
+  * Meta data about the resource targeted at the client developer.

   * Various kinds of hypermedia elements such as links, link templates and actions.
-These are generally referred to as *control elements*.
+These are generally referred to as *hypermedia control elements*.

   * Namespace declarations for expansion of compact URIs (Curies) in control elements.

   * Error details.

-Here is a simple example to introduce the format.
-Suppose we have an existing payload representing a single issue from an issue tracker.
+Here is a simple example to introduce the format: suppose we have an existing payload representing a single issue from an issue tracker.
 It could look as shown below without any Mason specific elements:

 ```json
 {